ECSA Award Winners

 Professor Eric Wolanski

 James Cook University’s Professor Eric Wolanski has been awarded the first Estuarine & Coastal Sciences Association (ECSA) Lifetime Achievement Award.
+This took place at the ECSA50 meeting in Venice, Italy in 2012.

 Professor Wolanski is an Adjunct Professor in JCU’s School of Marine and Tropical Biology and Principal Research Officer in the Australian Centre for Tropical Freshwater Research.